Last updated: 25 Jun 2021

 We take the security of your Personal Information very seriously.
 We use a combination of technical, organisational and physical security measures to protect your Personal Information in line with our obligations under data protection law.
 Our employees receive training to help us comply with data protection law and safeguard your privacy.

-Most of the Personal Information we collect relates to the individual who is taking out a policy.
-We may also ask for Personal Information about other individuals if we need it., e.g:
+Most of the Personal Information we collect relates to the individual who is taking out a policy (or individuals where it’s taken out jointly), or the individuals covered under the policy.
+If the policy is placed under trust, then the appointed trustees will be legal owners of the policy and so we will also process details of the trustees.
+We may also ask for Personal Information about other individuals if we need it.
+For example:

-- if we ask an insured person to provide health information about other family members where this is relevant to the risk we’re covering when we arrange a policy or handle a claim.
+- health information about other family members where this is relevant to the risk we’re covering when we arrange a policy or when we handle a claim.